Darul Imarah

 Darul Imarah is an administrative district (kecamatan) in Aceh Besar Regency, in Aceh Province of Indonesia.
 This district covers an area of 24.35 square kilometres and has a population of 59,602 people in mid 2024.

 Governance

 Villages

-Darul Imarah District is divided into four mukims (townships/subdistricts), namely Mukim Ulee Susu, Mukim Lamreung, Mukim Daroy (Jeumpet), and Mukim Lam Ara, which in total consists of 32 villages, listed below with their areas and their populations as at mid 2024:
+Darul Imarah District, which contains part of the southern suburbs of Banda Aceh city, is divided into four mukims (townships/subdistricts), namely Mukim Ulee Susu, Mukim Lamreung, Mukim Daroy (Jeumpet), and Mukim Lam Ara, which in total consists of 32 villages, listed below with their areas and their populations as at mid 2024: